 The intersection with White Street has been changed as a result of the northern shift of Atlantic Blvd.
 Early in the design process, preliminary research indicated there was a need to review this location.
 There is no doubt that White Street and Atlantic Blvd is a very busy intersection.
-The potential for accidents exists due to the sheer number of automobiles, scooters, trolleys, pedestrians and bicyclists that traverse this area on a daily basis.
+The potential for accidents exists due to sheer number automobiles, scooters, trolleys, pedestrians and bicyclists that traverse this area on a daily basis.
 Initial designs explored the concept of a traffic circle or "round-a-bout".
-The current plan provides the ambiance of a traffic circle; but retains the existing traffic pattern.
-It will create a sense of place for the end of White Street as well as an entrance to the park. enlarges Furthermore, it and provides an opportunity to enhance the entrance to White Street Pier and the AIDS Memorial.
+The current plan provides the ambiance of a traffic circle: but retains the existing traffic pattern.
+It will create a sense of place for the end of White Street as well as an entrance to the Furthermore, it enlarges and provides an opportunity to enhance the entrance to White Street Pier and the AIDS Memorial.
 The median on White Street has been proposed to indicate entrance into the Casa Marina residential neighborhood.
-The proposed design will require the modification of the existing at Indigenous parking Park.
+The proposed design will require the modification of the existing parking at Indigenous Park.
 Officials for the City of Key West have been briefed on this design proposal and its potential impact and improvement to the area.